ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/databases/create-new-database/from-legacy-files.markdown

     ![Figure 3.
 Create New Database From Legacy Files - Advanced](images/new-database-from-legacy-3.png "Advanced source properties")

-    * Journals directory: use if custom path to journals / transaction logs was specified (value of 'Raven/TransactionJournalsPath' or 'Raven/Esent/LogsPath' 3.x setting)
+    * Journals directory: Use if custom path to journals / transaction logs was specified (value of 'Raven/TransactionJournalsPath' or 'Raven/Esent/LogsPath' 3.x setting)

-    * Batch size: size of documents / files batch when exporting from 3.x data (default: 1024)
+    * Batch size: Size of documents / files batch when exporting from 3.x data (default: 1024)

     * Source bundles: